IBRice101/IBRice101.github.io/Talks/APTs/index.md

 ## Conclusion

 Advanced Persistent Threats are, in my view and the view of many security professionals, *the* biggest threat to *any* organisation in the world.
 Unless you, yourself, are a state-level organisation or backed by one, if an APT decides to attack you, you're essentially already compromised.
 That is not to say, however, that we shouldn't learn from them.
 The techniques that they use are useful from both a defensive and offensive security perspective.

+Naturally, eventually all of the stuff that these guys are doing will probably tickle down, if not to skids (like stuff that got leaked from the NSA did), then probably to advanced, but not particularly persistent threats.
+As such, looking at, and paying close attention to, APTs is the closest thing we most probably have to a time machine or magic mirror or something.